Posted - December 26, 2011 | Updated - July 2, 2013 | August 12, 2015

 I think this panel is particularly fitting because I've always believed that the half-giant Loki should be shown as, well, being a half-giant - he should be much taller and bigger than the gods who adopted him.

 In this confrontation.
 Loki literally losses his head.

 But that doesn't stop him from talking

 The apellate 'God of Evil' never really fit Loki who is not truly evil, like Mephisto or Dormammu.
 'God of Mischief' is more his speed.

 Here is Andrea DiVito's rendition of a war between giants and demons.

-In return for Surtur's aid in remaking Mjolnir.
-Thor will guide Surtur and his minions, both giants and demons, on a direct path to Asgard in order to make war on the gods.
+In return for Surtur's aid in remaking Mjolnir, Thor will guide Surtur and his minions, both giants and demons, on a direct path to Asgard in order to make war on the gods.
 Why would Thor bring disaster on his own people you ask?
-Because Thor is a Viking god and he thinks like a Viking.
-Viking thinking : to die in battle is the best possible death.
+Because Thor is a Viking.
+The thinking goes : to die in battle is the best possible death.
 Thor isn't bringing disaster on his people, he is bringing glory.

 Here is the incredible single page panel of the March of Surtur and his hosts.

-If you like that one, this one is going to make your jaw drop - the war against he Asgardians.
+If you like that one, this one is going to make your jaw drop - the war against the Asgardians.